ldover29/Digital_Forensics/README.md

 **Carry:**

 **Somewhat criminally involved individual that shares family ties with Alex.** She is a Krasnovian supporter.
 Carry is both technologically savvy and an occasional social media user.

+For more details, please refer to the full [Case File](https://github.com/ldover29/Digital_Forensics/blob/main/Case%20File/The_2012_National_Gallery_Scenario.pdf)

+---